-Pulse Ox is now on the whole range of watches, so Garmin has had to "invent" something new for its Fenix 6X, something that will set the future course for the rest of the Garmin range.
+Now Pulse Ox is already across the entire range of watches, so Garmin has had to "invent" something new for its Fenix 6X, something that will lead the way for the future for the rest of the Garmin range.

 - Garmin Fenix 6S Solar

 - Garmin Fenix 6S Pro Solar

 As with the Fenix 6X Solar, the Fenix 6S Solar and Fenix 6 Solar are simply a different version of the, shall we say, original model.
 In all three cases they simply add the technology needed to perform solar charging and thus slightly increase the overall autonomy of the watch.

 To achieve this sun-powered charging, Garmin has incorporated a technology it calls "solar charging".
 Power Glass.

 The watch crystal is capable of transforming sunlight into energy.
 There is a small ring on the outside of the display that will absorb 100% of the received light.

 It's like the photoelectric cells in a Casio calculator for life, but it's not the only thing that transforms sunlight into energy.
 Underneath the screen is another solar panel that logically receives less light (because it's covered by the screen), but its size is much larger.
 This panel only transforms 10% of the energy, but since its size is much larger than the small outer ring, the contribution it makes is also important.